openvinotoolkit/openvino/tools/benchmark_tool/README.md

 so the values from one machine or device are not necessarily optimal for another.
 From this perspective, the most portable way is experimenting only the performance hints.
 To learn more, refer to the section below.

-> **NOTE**: By default, Inference Engine samples, tools and demos expect input with BGR channels order.
+> **NOTE**: By default, OpenVINO samples, tools and demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the sample or demo application or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model to Intermediate Representation (IR)](../../docs/MO_DG/prepare_model/convert_model/Converting_Model.md).

 ### Latency and Throughput-focused Inference Modes
 In many cases the primary performance metric is the time (in milliseconds) for an individual inference request.